xavierhamel/pnch/README.md

 # pnch
-Track your time working on projects directly from the CLI.
+Track your time from the CLI.
 Categorize and add a description to what you did and later export your timesheet to different formats.

 ## Installation
 Clone the repo